 Backbone Rock Campground is located along the beautiful Beaverdam Creek nestled in the mountains of the Southern Appalachians.

 Along with camping, Beaverdam Creek is stocked with trout.
-The Appalachian National Scenic Trail is accessed via the nearby Backbone Rock Recreation Area parking.
+The Appalachian National Scenic Trail is accessed via the Backbone Rock Trail (#53).

 4400 Unicoi Drive Unicoi TN 37692